johnpeart/johnpeart.github.io/src/posts/blogpost/2021-12-31-2021-resolutions-review.md

   - personal
 ---

-It's New Year's Eve.
-That means it's time to look back on the goals I set myself for 2021.
+It’s New Year’s Eve.
+That means it’s time to look back on the goals I set myself for 2021.

 This time last year I set myself [a series of goals](/2020/12/31/setting-goals-for-2021):